Spring Garden Revival

 Lemont Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas

-Dethatching activities near Lemont’s wetlands, streams, and conservation lands are subject to oversight by the Environmental Advisory Commission.
-Properties within 10-25 feet of protected areas, such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District, may require permits and adherence to buffer zone regulations.
-Erosion control is especially critical on heavy clay soils, which are highly susceptible to runoff when bare.
-During the spring dethatching window (April-May), residents and contractors must also be mindful of wildlife breeding seasons—visual surveys for nesting birds are recommended before work begins, in accordance with Illinois Department of Natural Resources guidelines.
-For questions about permits, seasonal restrictions, or environmental compliance procedures, contact: Lemont Environmental Advisory Commission
+Dethatching near Lemont’s wetlands, streams, and conservation lands requires careful coordination with the local Environmental Advisory Commission.
+Properties within 10-25 feet of protected areas—such as those adjacent to Cook County Forest Preserve District or DuPage County Forest Preserve District lands—may need permits and must follow buffer zone regulations.
+Erosion control is especially critical on heavy clay soils, which are highly prone to runoff and sediment loss when bare.
+During the spring dethatching window (April-May), residents and contractors should conduct visual surveys for nesting birds, as required by the Illinois Department of Natural Resources, to protect ground-nesting species.
+Environmental compliance steps include:

 418 Main Street, Lemont, IL 60439